Arizona Trust Code – Beneficiary Rights

 Duties of a Trustee of a Revocable Trust to Inform and Report:

-When a revocable trust created, the trustee’s duties to inform and report are owed only to the individuals who created the trust and not to any other beneficiaries of the trust.
+When a revocable trust is created, the trustee’s duties to inform and report are owed only to the individuals who created the trust and not to any other beneficiaries of the trust.
 Of course, if individuals who created the trust are also acting as trustees, these notice and reporting requirements are meaningless.
 However, if an independent trustee is serving, that independent trustee would be required to provide the notices and reports to the individuals who created the trust but not to any other trust beneficiaries.
 Of course, when a revocable trust becomes irrevocable because of a death or otherwise, it becomes subject to all the Arizona Trust Code’s notice and reporting requirements.